 Jonah is identified as a prophet and servant of God during the reign of King Jeroboam II of Israel (2 Kings 14:24-25)—between 792 and 753 B.C.
 (Nelson’s NKJV Study Bible).
-Jonah’s name means “dove”; and his commission, as recorded in the book of Jonah, was to convey a message from God to the Assyrian capital of Nineveh.
+The name Jonah means “dove.”
+His commission, as recorded in the book of Jonah (the fifth of the Minor Prophets), was to convey a message from God to the Assyrian capital of Nineveh.

 The book of Jonah gives no indication of his prophetic activity in the land of Israel.
 It merely begins with an instruction from God to go to Nineveh and prophesy to its inhabitants.
 “Arise, go to Nineveh, that great city, and cry out against it; for their wickedness has come up before Me” (1:2).

-Instead of going northeast toward Nineveh, Jonah boarded a ship and headed in a westerly direction to Tarshish (likely in Spain), but was overtaken by a severe storm.
+Instead of going northeast toward Nineveh, Jonah boarded a ship and headed in a westerly direction to Tarshish (a city likely located in modern-day Spain), but was overtaken by a severe storm.

-The prophet Jeremiah understood God’s power when he lauded His supremacy and greatness in Jeremiah 32:16-22: “Ah, Lord GOD!
+It’s easy to decide that just because we can’t see a plausible explanation for how God did something, the Bible must be wrong.
+But another prophet, Jeremiah, knew the truth: “Ah, Lord GOD!
 Behold, You have made the heavens and the earth by Your great power and outstretched arm.
-There is nothing too hard for You” (verse 17, emphasis added throughout).
+There is nothing too hard for You” (Jeremiah 32:17, emphasis added throughout).

 Outline of the book of Jonah